About Wrinkles and Volume Loss

 The second group of dermal fillers is the calcium hydroxyapatite fillers, with the most popular being Radiesse.
 This filler lasts for approximately one year.
 Dr. Bustillo uses this filler for deep nasolabial and marionette folds and for cheek augmentation.

 Over the last several years, the number and types of fillers have increased exponentially.
 Whereas ten years ago there were only a handful of facial fillers available, today there are over twenty, each one having different qualities.
 Dr. Bustillo uses different fillers for different facial areas in order to take advantage of each of the fillers’ specific qualities.

 Dermal fillers Before and After Photos

-Dr. Bustillo is well known for his skills in achieving a natural look in performing facial rejuvenation with injectable treatments.
-He does this by enhancing the patient’s features and softy correcting those areas that have aged over time.
-You will never see exaggerated cheeks or lips coming from our office.
-That is just not what we do.
+Dr. Bustillo is well-known for his skills in achieving a natural look while performing facial rejuvenation with injectable treatments.
+He does this by enhancing the patient’s features and gently correcting those areas that have aged over time.
+You will never see exaggerated cheeks or lips coming from Dr. Bustillo’s office.

 Related articles: Learn more about Dermal FillersLearn more about Dermal Fillers